codegitrepo24/java-developer-journey/Java_Developer_Journey/Explaination_of_Concepts/Methods.md

-## Java Functions and Control Flow - README
+## Java Functions and Control Flow

 ### Introduction to Functions in Java